-The source and some of those models are in a bitbucket repository.
+The Sail source and documentation, and some of those models, are available in a public github repository.

 In this paper we develop semantics for key aspects of the ARMv8 multiprocessor architecture: the concurrency model and much of the 64-bit application-level instruction set (ISA).
 Our goal is to clarify what the range of architecturally allowable behaviour is, and thereby to support future work on formal verification, analysis, and testing of concurrent ARM software and hardware.